orangehill/iseed/README.md

 ```

 ### direction
-Optional parameter which allows you to set the direction of the ordering of results; used in conjuction with orderby parameter.
+Optional parameter which allows you to set the direction of the ordering of results; used in conjunction with orderby parameter.

 Example:
 ```